DigiBP/25DIGIBP2/README.md

 These components illustrate how the registration flow was automated and connected to our CRM layer.

-## Process 3: Training Completion Processing
+## Process 3: Training Completion Processing🎓

 ![Process 3 – Training Completion BPMN](https://github.com/user-attachments/assets/09a86e8a-5623-429b-b1c9-60f9169ab139)